 Self Employed Bad Credit

-What are the main challenges in securing a mortgage for self-employed individuals with bad credit?
+Challenges in securing mortgages for self-employed with bad credit

 Essentially, it’s more challenging for someone to get a mortgage if they do have any sort of bad credit.
 It normally limits you to specialist lenders.